vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-storage.md

 > _Along came the first generation of Persistence support for Containers in form of HostPaths, NFS Mounts etc._

+**_This was barely sufficient_**

+### Why ?

 ### In Enterprises

 * There are new applications that are developed on container technologies
 * Applications that refuse to move to container technologies and

 > #### then there are **_containerized monoliths_**

+Containerized monoliths have very strong focus on persistence using share everything and share nothing storage.

 ![](https://i2.wp.com/softwareengineeringdaily.com/wp-content/uploads/2018/09/image1.png)